dotnet/samples/core/mono-samples/iOS/README.md

 # iOS Sample: Simple greeting and counter (C#)

-In this sample, the mono runtime is used to invoke Objective-c unmanaged code (main.m) from the C# managed side (Program.cs) and vice versa.
+In this sample, the mono runtime is used to invoke Objective-c unmanaged code (main.m) from the C# managed side (iOSSampleApp.cs) and vice versa.
 With the sample running, you can enter your name and click the corresponding button to modify the greeting message as well as clicking a button to increment a counter.

 [!NOTE]
 The purpose of this sample is to demonstrate the concept of building an iOS application on top of the mono runtime.
 The mono runtime headers should be supplied through the build process.